RobW321/AI_maze_game/README.md

 # Sample Image of the Agent and Goblin Traversing a Maze

-* Yellow Square: Agent
+* Yellow Square: Player Agent (often refered to as just agent).
-* Green Square: Goblin
+* Green Square: Goblin Agent (often refered to as just goblin).
-* Brown Square: Wall
+* Brown Square: Wall.
-* Gray Square: Floor
+* Gray Square: Floor.
-* Red Square: Exit
+* Red Square: Exit.
 ![Sample Maze Could Not Be Loaded.](./SampleMaze.png)

 ## Game Objective